plasterboarding a brick wall

 Fitting Corners

-• Measure the gap between the top corner of the wall and the closest sheet of plasterboard.
+Measure the gap between the wall’s top corner and the closest board.
+Make a small off-cut to match this measurement.

 tracing plasterboard corner shape

-• Position a sheet of plasterboard half the width of the off-cut away from the top corner of the wall.
-For example, if the off-cut is 500mm, place the sheet 250mm away from the top corner of the wall.
+• Position a board half the length of the off-cut away from the wall’s top corner.
+For example, if the off-cut is 500mm, place the board 250mm from the top corner.

-• Place one end of the off-cut against the top corner of the wall and the other end overlapping the sheet.
-In the example above, 250mm of the off-cut should overlap the sheet.
+• Place one end of the off-cut against the wall’s top corner and the other end overlapping the board.
+In the example above, 250mm of the off-cut should overlap the board.

-• Slowly move the off-cut down to the floor while tracing the shape of the corner on the sheet while you go.
+• Slowly move the off-cut down to the floor while tracing a line on the board while you go (see Fig 20).

 cutting plasterboard along trace line

-• Use a plasterboard rasp to neaten the edge.
+• One side of the board should now match the wall’s shape.
+Use a plasterboard rasp to neaten the edge.

 Fitting Window Recesses